An illustrated tutorial for a simple linen throw with a crocheted edge.

 Hello friends, is spring slowly creeping into your part of the world (unless you’re in the southern hemisphere and then I guess you’re heading into fall)?
 For all intents and purposes, we have had a mild winter here in the southeastern part of the U.S. That being said, it’s always a good thing for one season to head out the door and a new one to be ushered in.

-I'm all about creating cozy in the fall and winter months, as my big chunky throw.
-However, I'm not keen about all those heavy blankets lying around my home in the spring and summer so I end up stashing them away for a couple of months.
+I’m all about creating cozy in the fall and winter months, as my big chunky throw.
+However, I’m not keen on all those heavy blankets lying around my home in the spring and summer so I end up stashing them away for a couple of months.

 But there are times in the spring and early summer when I find myself needing some kind of throw to cover my legs, even in these warmer months.
-It's no secret that I have a penchant for linen, so when I spied this linen throw, I had no choice but to follow that call.
+It’s no secret that I have a penchant for linen, so when I spied a linen throw on one of my favorite websites, I had no choice but to follow that call.

 And while I specifically made this as a throw to cover my legs on a cool spring or summer evening, I realized that this linen throw has many uses.